 Note: If an occupier fails to comply with obligations under a weed control order, those obligations may be enforced against the owner of the land as well as the occupier by a weed control notice issued under section 18.

-PLAN ENDORSEMENT This plan is endorsed by each Local Signed by: Control Authority in the area of operation.
-Position: Or, ratified at the meeting of Council, dated
+This plan is endorsed by each Local Control Authority in the area of operation.
+Signed by: Position:

-Please note: this document is only binding when reproduced in entirety
+Please note: this document is only binding when reproduced in entirety April 2006

-April 2006